Updated for Warlords of Draenor

 - You’re good with Alchemy, which is a pretty useful skill.

 Basically, while leveling, our recommendation is to skip the crafting skills and to go with Herbalism and Skinning gathering skills.
-Mining is also an option, but only provides Stam.
+Mining is also an option, obviously.
 The crafting skills are way too expensive, unless you have a good cash flow or a generous benefactor.
 If you just have to go for a craft, then Engineering, leatherworking, and alchemy might be the most generally useful crafting professions.